-I subsequently turn right and walk two thirds of the way down the street I live on and place the bottle on my front fence, which is made of concrete.
+I subsequently turn right and walk two-thirds of the way down the street I live on and place the bottle on my front fence, which is made of concrete.
 Then I open my gate and open my double wooden door.
-I pick up the bottle, take my shoes off, walk on the red painted floor through two rooms, and place the bottle on the ground in front of the stool where the base of my manual water system resides.
-I tear off a filament of single use plastic that is wrapped around the teal lid.
+I pick up the bottle, take my shoes off, walk on the red-painted floor through two rooms, and place the bottle on the ground in front of the stool where the base of my manual water system resides.
+I tear off a filament of single-use plastic that is wrapped around the teal lid.
 The plastic crumples in my hand like the sound of the leaves that fall down from the tree that sits outside my front gate, dry and lifeless.
-I unscrew the cap and remove the three millimetre ring that sits below the teal lid that I will return to the local shop with the 20 litres bottle after all the drops have fallen.
-Then, with a more gentle launch than the one I have practiced and refined at the shop, I place the lidless bottle upside down into the bottom compartment of my manual water system where, with a gulp and a plop, all the water is contained.
+I unscrew the cap and remove the three-millimetre ring that sits below the teal lid that I will return to the local shop with the 20 litres bottle after all the drops have fallen.
+Then, with a more gentle launch than the one I have practised and refined at the shop, I place the lidless bottle upside down into the bottom compartment of my manual water system where, with a gulp and a plop, all the water is contained.

 For example, I collected, into a bin, waste outside my house after I placed the bottle in its place.
 The children playing cricket, with a stump missing in their wooden trio of pegs, watched me.
 I believe the children learnt something about what I was doing even though I had failed perfection inside.
 They used to throw their rubbish on the ground, with the other debris, now they take it into their homes and place it in their bins.
 Similarly, I believe that the group on that Friday will set examples and continue to search for options to gain spices that do not come in plastic.
 Their consumer habits can change the shopkeepers selling methods and the cost of the products they now find expensive.